-If you suffer with chronic insomnia at some point you’ve probably tried damn near anything to sleep.
+If you suffer with serious insomnia at some point you’ve probably tried damn near anything to sleep.

 I spent God knows how much money on supplements, herbs, books, prescriptions and acupuncture.
 I even got tested for sleep apnea although I suspected that wasn’t the problem (It wasn’t.
 In fact the doctor said I moved through “all the stages of sleep perfectly.”
 Really?
 Tell that to my 3am wide awake brain).

-And the more stressed I got the worse my insomnia.
+The more stressed I got the worse my insomnia.
 I went from having trouble falling back to sleep, to for the first time in my life, having trouble falling asleep.
 It was a nightmare.
-I was anxious, depressed and in a fog.
+I was anxious, depressed, in a fog.

-I did hours of research and finally figured out based on my symptoms that I probably had something called adrenal fatigue.
-So I sent a sample of my saliva to a company called ZRT Laboratory that offers home testing for a variety of conditions.
+I did hours of research and finally figured out I probably had something called adrenal fatigue.
+I sent a sample of my saliva to a company called ZRT Laboratory.
+ZRT offers home testing for a variety of conditions.
 The results showed I had mild to moderate adrenal fatigue.

-Unfortunately conventional doctors (vs. integrative or holistic) don’t believe adrenal fatigue is a real condition.
+Conventional doctors (vs. integrative/functional/holistic) don’t believe adrenal fatigue is a real condition.
 They only recognize adrenal insufficiency/Addison’s disease and Cushing syndrome.
 So if you ask your health care provider about adrenal fatigue prepare for an eye roll and to hear “there’s no such thing.”

-After I figured out I had adrenal fatigue I found a holistic MD who confirmed my diagnosis.
-Except that the doctor told me my condition wasn’t mild as I thought, it was severe.
-For months my doctor worked with me to strengthen my adrenal glands.
+So I found a holistic MD who confirmed my diagnosis.
+But she told me my condition wasn’t mild, it was severe.
+This doctor worked with me for months to strengthen my adrenal glands.
 And when I finally felt better — I slept better.
-Not every single night, but most nights.
+Not every night, but most nights.

-In my link above I include a list of supplements I recently tested after I found out the FDA discontinued my favorite sleep supplement, Kavinace Ultra PM (I miss you…).
+In my link above I list a bunch of supplements I recently tested after I found out the FDA discontinued my favorite sleep supplement, Kavinace Ultra PM (Oh how I miss you…).
 I had so-so results with most of the supplements I tested.
 But with trial and error for the most part, I have it down.

 Phenibut pulled from dietary supplements

 Kavinace Ultra PM contained phenibut.
 Phenibut is a central nervous system depressant.
 It’s used in the treatment of anxiety, insomnia, and for a variety of other conditions.
-It worked really well to get me to sleep, and in combination with other supplements (see below), to keep me sleep.
+It worked really well to get and keep me to sleep (in combination with other supplements (see below).

-However in April the FDA issued warning letters to companies that sell dietary supplements that contain phenibut to immediately pull their product off the market or to relabel it a “nootropic.”
+Unfortunately in April the FDA issued warning letters to companies that sell dietary supplements with phenibut.
+They told the companies to immediately pull their product off the market or to relabel it a “nootropic.”
 Nootropics are substances that have memory or cognitive-enhancing effects.
-“Products labeled as dietary supplements that list phenibut as a dietary ingredient are misbranded,” cited the FDA.

 Okay great so now I’m stuck without my Godsend of a sleep supplement.

-So in desperation I called the company that made Ultra Kavinace PM (NeuroScience).
-A representative suggested Ultra Kavinace PM users try their Alpha Gaba PM formulation.
+Desperate, I called the company that made Ultra Kavinace PM (NeuroScience).
+The representative suggested Ultra Kavinace PM users try their Alpha Gaba PM formulation.
 I tried it.
 Meh.
 It works okay.
 I usually still wake up in the middle of the night.

 NeuroScience’s latest replacement for Ultra Kavinace PM is a new formula called Kavinace OS (available in capsules or liquid).
 I haven’t tried it and I probably won’t.
 It has ingredients I’ve already tried alone or in various sleep formulas with so-so results.